-National Capital Region's Top Employer - 2024
+National Capital Region's Top Employers - 2025

-In 2023, Telesat participated in the esteemed Canada's Top Employer Competition and proudly secured its position as one of the National Capital Region's Top Employers for 2024.
+Once again, Telesat participated in the esteemed Canada's Top Employers Competition and proudly secured its position as one of the National Capital Region's Top Employers for 2025.
 This prestigious recognition highlights Telesat's unwavering commitment to creating an exceptional workplace environment and fostering a culture of excellence.